TheRonzor/data440_s26_sample_repo/README.md

 # Sample Project Structure

-The intended audience is students of mine taking DATA 440 in Fall 2025.
+The intended audience is students of mine taking DATA 440 in Spring 2026.

 Use this repository as a general guideline for how to structure you own repositories.